JessicaLucindaCheng/JessicaLucindaCheng.github.io/.github/ISSUE_TEMPLATE/project-profile-leader-updates---add.md

 name: Project Profile leader updates - Add
 about: This template is for website team only to ADD a single volunteer
 title: 'Update Project Profile: [Project Name] Add [Name of Volunteer]'
-labels: 'good first issue, P-Feature: Project Info and Page, role: back end/devOps,
+labels: 'good first issue, role: back end/devOps'
-  role: front end, size: 0.25pt, time sensitive'
 assignees: ''

 ---